The Haunting (1963 film): Script

 Writing the screenplay took about six months.
 During this period, Gidding worked alone, and although he passed some of his work to Wise to show him that work on the screenplay was progressing well, he and Wise did not otherwise collaborate on the screenplay.
 The screenplay made other changes to the story.
 The number of characters was cut down, the backstory was significantly shortened, most of the supernatural events depicted in the novel were kept off-screen, and the greater part of the action was set inside the house to heighten the audience's feeling of claustrophobia.
-Eleanor's role as an outcast was also emphasized.
+Eleanor's role as an outcast was also emphasised.
 The character of Theodora was given a sharper, slightly more cruel sense of humour in order to make her a foil for Eleanor but also to heighten Eleanor's outsider status.
-The role of Luke became more flippant, and Dr. Markway (Montague in the novel) was made a more confident character.
+The role of Luke became more flippant, and Dr Markway (Montague in the novel) was made a more confident character.
 The screenplay was finished just after Wise completed work on West Side Story.

 Wise approached United Artists with the project, but after much delay they turned him down.
 Wise's agent then suggested that, since Wise owed Metro-Goldwyn-Mayer (MGM) a film under an old contract, Wise should take the project there.
 MGM agreed, but would only give Wise a $1 million budget.
-Wise knew he could not do the film at MGM's Culver City Studios (now the Sony Pictures Studios), so took it to England, as the Eady Levy gave tax breaks and financing to films made there as a way of subsidizing and promoting the British film industry.
+Wise knew he could not do the film at MGM's Culver City Studios (now the Sony Pictures Studios), so he took it to England, as the Eady Levy gave tax breaks and financing to films made there as a way of subsidising and promoting the British film industry.
 Someone suggested to Wise that he approach MGM's Borehamwood Studios subsidiary.
 Wise had been asked to come to the United Kingdom for a Royal Command Performance of West Side Story, and during the trip made the financing pitch to MGM Borehamwood.
 They offered a budget of $1.050 million.
 With the Eady Levy support, this allowed the film to go forward with production in the United Kingdom.